IntroCSCI/colorvisionproject-Arthur4017/README.md

 ### Variables and Data Types

-!!!Replace with a summary and examples of how multiple variables have been used with a variety of data types and why they have been used effectively and appropriately!!!

 Strings were used to store potential hex values that were collected from the .css file that the user entered.
 Variables of type size_t were used to identify the position of potential hex values within the user entered file.
 Class Color type variables were used to store colors once they had been pulled from the file.
 Class Color type variables were also used to create a vector to store hex values.

 ### Console Input and Output